 6. What type of actions have you taken to improve your professional and personal development?

-Are you continually striving to increase your knowledge and skills of your chosen profession or are you content utilizing the current set of tools you possess.
-Employers like to know that they are hiring individuals who are always seeking ways to become the best at what they do.
-Those who do not may be perceived as unmotivated and not a proper fit.
+Are you continually striving to increase your knowledge and skills of your chosen profession or are you content utilizing the current set of tools and abilities you possess.
+Employers like to know that they are hiring individuals who are always seeking ways to become the best at what they do and help others around them do the same.
+Those who do not may be thought of as unmotivated and not a proper fit.

 7. What do you perceive to be your weaknesses?

 A question that is almost certain to come up.
 One method to address this issue is to turn it into a positive by outlining a particular characteristic of yours that signifies motivation.
 For example, you may sometimes appear to expect too much from others but, in reality, you want to make certain that all team members are contributing in a fashion that helps ensure their personal success, the required achievement goals of the group, and the continued market share growth of the corporation.

 8. What are your short-term and long-term goals?